ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 Two example templates are provided: ``config.community.sh`` and ``config.nco.sh`` and can be found in the ``ufs-srweather-app/regional_workflow/ush directory``.
-The first file is a minimal example for creating and running an experiment in the *community* mode (with ``RUN_ENVIR`` set to ``community``), while the second is an example of creating and running an experiment in the *NCO*’ (operational) mode (with ``RUN_ENVIR`` set to ``nco``).
+The first file is a minimal example for creating and running an experiment in the *community* mode (with ``RUN_ENVIR`` set to ``community``), while the second is an example of creating and running an experiment in the *NCO* (operational) mode (with ``RUN_ENVIR`` set to ``nco``).
 The *community* mode is recommended in most cases and will be fully supported for this release while the operational mode will be more exclusively used by NOAA/NCEP Central Operations (NCO) and those in the NOAA/NCEP/Environmental Modeling Center (EMC) working with